tshepang/blog-movies/content/movies/2008 movie review.rst

 misc elements
 -------------

-Best comedy is *Knocked Up*, best romantic drama is *Friends With Money*, while nothing was quite as enchanting as the feel-good socio-political `Hairspray`_.
+Best comedy is *Knocked Up*,
+and nothing was quite as enchanting as the feel-good socio-political `Hairspray`_.
 Therunner-up is the formulaic, yet effective, *Robots*.